GiuliaGronchi/portfolio/README.md

 # Work Experience
 ## Euro-Mediterranean Center on Climate Change (CMCC)
 **PostDoc | Data Engineer  (_February 2024 - January 2025_)**
-- Built an ETL process, extracting and transforming research data from various intergovernmental organization sources including Copernicus, ECMWF, and UN databases and drawing statistical insights.
+- Developed Python pipelines to extract, explore and manipulate/process research and operational API data from intergovernmental and EU organizations, including Copernicus C3S, ECMWF, WDS, NASA, and NOAA.
+Analyzed and integrated CMCC models output data and loaded it into the organization’s DSS database.
+- Collaborated with CMCC developers to build and test a novel real-time Lagrangian ocean pollution tracking model, maintaining related Python repositories on GitHub.
-- Built interactive data visualisations using Flourish, Observable Plot, D3.js and other tools for CMCC’s policy analysis on topics including environment health, gender equality, and climate change.
+- Created interactive data visualizations using Flourish, Observable Plot, D3.js, and reported insights through Power BI for CMCC’s policy analyses on topics including environmental health monitoring, gender equality, and climate change (defined climate impact indices for assessing urban risks in European cities).
-- Maintained various Python repositories used for pollution modeling, environmental monitoring, data extraction and processing.
-- Coached team members and led organisation’s ocean models bootcamps and informational sessions on data topics, such as quality and integrity.
+- Coached team members and led the organization’s ocean modeling bootcamps and informational sessions on data-related topics such as quality, standards and integrity.

 **PhD (_November 2020 - January 2024_)**
-- Trained a software engineering team for new ocean pollution tracking model development.
-- Engineered Python-based data pipelines for ocean pollution analysis, automating data extraction, aggregation, preprocessing, and model output processing.
-- Effectively communicated complex technical findings to diverse audiences, from academic experts to external stakeholders.
+- Managed stakeholder and functional requirements to design a novel ocean risk model SDLC, contributing to the MonGOOS ocean monitoring proposal  and OKEANOS monitoring framework.
+- Analyzed 1Tb+ of climate, weather and ocean data, extracting meaningful statistical insights.
+- Organised content for technical coaching and non-technical communication during CMCC’s ocean modeling and data quality bootcamps, adapting to schedules and priorities.
+- Balanced independent initiative and teamwork in international contexts as Visiting Scholar at IHCantabria; led research presentations and contributed as first author to papers and conferences,